-Following is the 62nd post in a series from Parker Law Group about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
+Following is the 62nd post in a series from Parker Taylor Law Group about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
 This rule is found in Chapter 7 – “Information About Legal Services,” focusing on restrictions placed upon firm names and trade names.

 This Rule of Professional Conduct, as revised, is as follows:

 (a) A lawyer shall not use a firm name, trade name or other professional designation that violates rule 7.1.